csabak/RPPA/README.md

 3) run the following in an anaconda prompt: pip install -r requirements.txt

-4) copy slide files into the folder: proten stain files need to end with "PROTEIN STAIN.xlsx" antibody files need to end with " <antibody_name>.xlsx", e.g. "...
+4) copy input files into the folder. you will need at leas one of each below: proten stain files for normalization.
+Theese need to end with "PROTEIN STAIN.xlsx" antibody files need to end with " <antibody_name>.xlsx", e.g. "...
 VEGFR2.xlsx" files grouping samples for plotting need to end with "GROUP.xlsx"